 Meaning and History

-Now Hot Wheels is not just toys, but the dream of many collectors.
-Hard-to-find and rare examples such as the Beach Bomb Bus ($ 150,000), the purple Olds 442 muscle car ($ 12,000), and the brown ’31 Ford Woody sedan ($ 8,000) are particularly prized.
-These are representatives of the elite segment – the best of the best, which are no longer sold anywhere.
-Modern models are available in stores based on real and fictional cars (for example, video games).
+Now, Hot Wheels is not just a toy but the dream of many collectors.
+Hard-to-find and rare examples such as the Beach Bomb Bus ($150,000), the purple Olds 442 muscle car ($12,000), and the brown ’31 Ford Woody sedan ($8,000) are particularly prized.
+These are representatives of the elite segment—the best of the best—no longer sold anywhere.
+Modern models based on real and fictional cars (for example, video games) are available in stores.

-But there is one common element that unites both old vintage cars for thousands of dollars and new low-price toys.
+However, one common element unites old vintage cars for thousands of dollars and new low-price toys.
 This is the iconic logo created by Otto Kuhni in the late 1960s.
 It changed several times but always remained within the same concept.
 Kuhni worked for Mattel Corporation and was appointed packaging designer for Hot Wheels when the first car models appeared.
-The emblem he invented is remembered by millions of children because it is simple, stylish, bright, and dynamic.
+Millions remember the emblem he invented for children because it is simple, stylish, bright, and dynamic.

 The company recognized the merits of its irreplaceable employee because it was Kuhni who promoted the brand and laid the foundation for the old-school style.
 The unique Custom Otto car, released on the Hot Wheels anniversary and covered with Swarovski diamonds on all sides, was named after him.